 Think of your registry as a wedding gift list.
 You and your intended choose a store (or stores!) and a bunch of goodies you’d love to fill your newlywed home with.
 That registry (online and in-person) will be where guests purchase gifts for your engagement party, shower, and the big day.
 But creating a wedding registry isn’t always about material gifts—some couples opt for honeymoon registries (guests buy you an experience or a night at your hotel, for example), cash funds, or some combination thereof.

 Determine the Right Registry Retailer for You

 Start by doing your research: browse your favorite stores to see who carries products you love and in the style that you like.
 Create a registry with two or three different stores—but here’s an insider wedding registry tip: Don’t go beyond that!
 It can be a lot to manage.
-There’s nothing wrong with choosing a local boutique for your registry, but make sure you have at least one national brand with a robust online presence, like Crate and Barrel, to make it easy for guests to shop—especially for folks coming from out of town.
+There’s nothing wrong with choosing a local boutique for your registry, but make sure you have at least one national brand with a robust online presence to make it easy for guests to shop—especially for folks coming from out of town.

 Pick Your Gifts

 If you’re starting from scratch, use a wedding registry checklist to get started.
 But before you start choosing, take inventory of what you actually need and want on that list—you don’t have to register for everything if you know you want use it or if you already have a good set of knives in your kitchen.